Maya Forest Corridor (Belize)

 The Maya Forest Corridor is critically imperiled without protections, having already been reduced by more than sixty-five percent over the past decade due largely to deforestation for large-scale agricultural developments, including sugarcane.
 Since 2011, the Corridor has faced deforestation rates almost four times the national average, and major clearings in the last few years indicate that without action, Central America’s largest forest block would have been fragmented in two.

 By permanently protecting the Maya Forest Corridor, Re:wild, the Government of Belize, and Belize’s people have made another critical contribution to the global effort to safeguard biodiversity and help stop the worst impacts of climate change.
-This conservation success was made possible through the generous support of a coalition of donors and on-the-ground partners, including the Wyss Foundation which provided a $900,000 grant to support the acquisition and legal protection of the Maya Forest Corridor property.
+This conservation success was made possible through the generous support of a coalition of donors, including the Wyss Foundation, which provided a $900,000 grant to support the acquisition and legal protection of the Maya Forest Corridor property, and on-the-ground partners.
+In 2022, the Wyss Foundation committed an additional $5.2 million to protect up to 23,000 acres in the Maya Forest Corridor.

 Greg Zimmerman